-For dealing with this problem we had already considered in § 1 the method of formalizing logical inference as developed in formal logic.
-In any case this method satisfies the condition to make the demanded task of a consistency proof a finite problem-provided that the complete formalization of ordinary arithmetic succeeded.
-For if ordinary arithmetic is formalized, i. e. if its presuppositions and ways of inference are translated into initial formulas and rules of deduction, an arithmetical proof presents itself as a succession of processes intuitively surveyable each of which belongs to a stock of relevant actions given in advance.
-So we have in principle the same methodological state of affairs as in elementary number theory; and to the same extend as it is successful there to make impossibility proofs in a finite sense, e.g., for the fact that there are no two numerals \mathfrak{m} , \mathfrak{n} with it is a finite problem as well to show that there are in finite arithmetic no two proofs such that the end-formula of the first is identical with the negation of the end-formula of the second.
+For dealing with this problem we have already considered in § 1 the method of formalizing logical inference as developed in formal logic.
+In any case this method satisfies the condition of making the demanded task of a consistency proof a finite problem-provided that the complete formalization of ordinary arithmetic succeeds.
+For if ordinary arithmetic is formalized, i. e., if its presuppositions and ways of inference are translated into initial formulas and rules of deduction, an arithmetical proof presents itself as a succession of intuitively surveyable processes each of which belongs to a stock of relevant actions specified in advance.
+So we have in principle the same methodological state of affairs as in elementary number theory; and to the same extent as it is successful there to make impossibility proofs in a finite sense, e. g., for the fact that there are no two numerals $\mathbf{m}$ , $\mathbf{n}$ with it is a finite problem as well to show that there is in finite arithmetic no two proofs such that the end-formula of the first is identical with the negation of the end-formula of the second.

-$$\mathfrak{m} \cdot \mathfrak{m} = 2 \cdot \mathfrak{n} \cdot \mathfrak{n}$$ .

-However, we are still far away from a solution of this problem.
-But in pursuing this goal many rewarding results have already been gained; and on this way a new field of research has been opened by making use of the formalization of logical inferring for a systematic proof theory which deals with the question of the significance of logical ways of inference in systematic generality, a question which was posed and solved in traditional logic only in a very special form.
-By its method of investigation, the problems of the foundation of mathematics are directly connected with the logical problems.
+$\mathfrak{m}\cdot\mathfrak{m}=2\cdot\mathfrak{n}\cdot\mathfrak{n}\ ,$ in this way a new field of research has been opened by making use of the formalization of logical inference for a systematic proof theory which deals with the question of the significance of logical ways of inference in systematic generality, a question which was posed and solved in traditional logic only in a very special form.
+By its methods of investigation, the problems of the foundations of mathematics are directly connected with logical problems.